tirthankarm2006/ARBITRON-Alpha/README.md

 ->To log messages onto the Editor window using imgui

-->To save model locations into the file through the Editor window using imgui
+->To create a location for storing and loading Model Locations in our scene

 ->To write into Shader parameters file through the Editor window using imgui

 ->Making a automated system to load Shader Parameters and pass it to OpenGL shader and setting up the default shaders

+->Incorporating, Scene System and Entities, Components and Systems into the engine

 # Immediate future changes(not currently happening)
 ->To show a initial note to the user about "Loading models" when the engine is starting

+->Making 2D Environment port of the Engine

 # Distant future Changes
 ->To try to make the Shaders loader under the Renderer3D serialized for faster loading